jessecambon/Data-Science-Sandbox/README.md

 </span>

 The purpose of this repository is to host code and resources that can be quickly adapted for use in data science projects.
-An emphasis is placed on having elegant and easily reproducible code so that you can easily run the code without needing to download other datasets.
+An emphasis is placed on having clear understandable code that can be easily replicated.
+I make use of in-built datasets in packages so that there is no need to download external data files to reproduce results.

 ## Table of Contents
-* [Data Viz Cookbook](source/Chart_Collection.md) - A repository of a wide variety of visuals.
+* [Data Viz Toolbox](source/Chart_Collection.md) - A wide variety of visuals demonstrated.
-* [Regression Primer](source/Titanic.md) - Fundamental linear and logistic regression modeling with the classic Titanic dataset.
+* [Regression Fundamentals](source/Titanic.md) - A primer on logistic and linear regression modeling with the classic Titanic dataset.
 * [Geospatial Data Analysis](source/Geospatial_Analysis.md) - A work-in-progress collection of maps.
-* [Resources](Resources.md) - Websites and references that I find helpful.
+* [Resources](Resources.md) - Websites and references that I find helpful for data science projects..

 #### Todo List